 Xfinity Mobile is less appealing if you need more than one line of data, as each line of unlimited service costs $45.
 Tiered data plans are less appealing than what you can find from discount providers like Mint and Metro by T-Mobile.

-You'll find a good selection of phones at Xfinity, including the latest iPhone and Android flagships, including the Galaxy Note 20.
+You'll find a good selection of phones at Xfinity, including the latest iPhone and Android flagships, such as the iPhone 12 and Galaxy Note 20.
 Xfinity has started to broaden support for bringing your own device beyond just the iPhone; now, recent Samsung Galaxy and Google Pixel devices are supported, too, if you already own those phones.